Mathematical Description

 What is the mathematical description of multiple necessary conditions?

-With more than two conditions there is a multidimensional ceiling with projections fi(Xi).
+With more than two conditions there is an imaginary multidimensional ceiling with projections fi(Xi).
 The mathematical descriptions of a necessary AND configuration with several conditions are: Xi ≥ Xic for Y = Yand the maximum possible Y = yc for given values of Xi = xi is yc = min { fi(Xi) }, where Y is the outcome, Xi is the i-th condition, fi(Xi) is the i-th ceiling line and C is a point on the ceiling line.